ff1508ff/RustyChess/README.md

 **What I did:** I worked on fixing the env "bug" and removed every bug. \
 **Notes:** It is hard to work on it, because I now need to work on things in the office and I don't find the motivation to do something/start at home.
 At least, I do something every day.

+[20.FEB.2025] \
+**Motivation:** 8/10 \
+**What I did:** Started with authentication, expanded the Decisions chapter and made the repository public. \
+**Notes:** I realized that "I worked on xyz" is a waste of characters, so I won't write it from now on.
+I decided to start with authentication, because it is something I will need and why not begin with it.
+I've never done migrations from SQL to anything else before, only from C# to SQL.
+I also decided to make this repository public.
+For that, I needed a license, which turned out to be harder then I expected.
+After, reading about five different licenses, I ended up choosing the MIT license.
+I almost went with Apache 2.0 but decided against it in the end. \
+I like this project even more now because it led me to explore something new that I wouldn't have looked into otherwise.
+I'm not thrilled that it's a legal thing, but still.

 ## Decisions

+### Design

 I had a course in school about "distributed systems", which was really hard, because it was a group project and as always with such projects I did way too much work in comparison to my teammates.
 But I learned something really important and that are design decisions.
 I never actively thought about them.
 I used to just work on things and go with the first idea I had, which worked 99% of the time.
 But on this project I actively thought about solutions, which are surprisingly many.
 From how to save the board state to how to communicate moves.